 Successful PR campaigns come in as many different forms as there are brands.
 What could be innovative and on-point for one company may be totally off-key for another.

-Despite that, it can still be helpful to look at other companies’ PR successes when developing a comprehensive PR campaign for your brand.
-In this post, we’ll take a look at 9 major PR successes from the past couple of years, and the lessons that can be learned from them.
+Despite that, looking at other companies’ PR successes can still be helpful when developing a comprehensive PR campaign for your brand.
+So let’s look at 11 major PR successes from companies across various industries and key takeaways to strengthen the impact of your next PR campaign.

 Their first global PR campaign in decades, Lego’s Rebuild the World was focused on inspiring creative thinking in kids—but also adults.
-As part of the campaign, Lego asked customers to submit pictures of their own creations, which were aggregated onto a 3D globe on the brand’s website.
-Users can move and spin the globe to see what people around the world created.
+As part of the public relations campaign, Lego asked customers to submit pictures of their creations, aggregated onto a 3D globe on the brand’s website.
+Users can move and spin the globe to see what people worldwide have created.

 The best part is that Rebuild the World struck the perfect balance between inspirational and playful—an exact fit for Lego’s overall brand personality.